Four Dangerous Signs That You Will Miss Your Sales Targets This Year

 Businesses usually measure success using Key Performance Indicators (KPI).
 KPIs are the only quantifiable evidence to determine how well the company will meet sales targets in the future.

-An organisation should select the most suitable sales KPIs and its sales reporting solution based on its information requirements.
+The selection of the appropriate sales KPIs and a reporting solution should be based on the information needs of the company.
 Using a sales reporting solution and selecting the appropriate Sales KPIs are a crucial criterion for the success of a company.

 Measuring the number of sales activities, sales calls, and other pipeline KPIs are undoubtedly an improvement, for they are leading indicators.
 Leading indicators measure what comes before the sale.
 Nonetheless, if a sales leader wants to improve the predictability of sales and revenues, then predictive sales analytics should be adopted in the KPI set.